freeran-ge/fr-custody-api/api_docs/rooms/rooms.md

 | `has_many` | `seed_backups` | `stored_in` |
 | `has_many` | `entropy_sources` | `stored_in` |
 | `has_one` | `location` | `located_at` |

+## API endpoints

+Endpoints for viewing and manipulating `rooms` that the `user` has permissions to access.
+Requires a valid token to be included in the header of the request.
+A token can be acquired using [user login](../../api_docs/open/login.md) : `POST /user/sign_in`

+Coming soon...